legislation/data-documentation/index.md

 You can download the following data from us, in a variety of formats:

  * legislation document data and text;
- * metadata—data about legislation; and
+ * metadata (data about legislation); and
  * amendments (changes) to legislation.

-You can also search <!--TODO or query--> for legislation, download lists of legislation or subscribe to feeds of new and updated content.
+You can also search or query for legislation, download lists of legislation or subscribe to feeds of new and updated content.

 ## Find out what data we have